varabyte/kobweb/README.md

 If you're using API routes, you're already probably delegating to a database service as your data backend, so this may just work seamlessly.

-But for API streams, you many naturally find yourself writing a bunch of broadcasting code.
+But for API streams, you may naturally find yourself writing a bunch of broadcasting code.
 However, this only works to communicate between all clients that are connected to the same server.
 Two clients connected to the same stream on different servers are effectively in different, disconnected worlds.

-The above situation is often handled by using a pubsub service (like Redis).
+The above situation is often handled by using a pub-sub service (like Redis).
 This feels somewhat equivalent to using a database as a service in the API route situation, but this code might not be as straightforward to migrate.

 API routes and API streams are not a you-must-use-one-or-the-other situation.
 Your project can use both!
 In general, try to imagine the case where a new server might get spun up, and design your code to handle that situation gracefully.
 API routes are generally safe to use, so use them often.
-However, if you have a situation where you need to communicate events in real-time, especially situations where you want your client to be continuously directed what to do by the server via events, API streams are a great choice.
+However, if you have a situation where you need to communicate events in real-time, especially situations where you want your client to be continuously directed on what to do by the server via events, API streams are a great choice.

 > [!NOTE]
 > You can also search online about REST vs WebSockets, as these are the technologies that API routes and API streams are
-> implemented with.
+> implemented.
 Any discussions about them should apply here as well.

 ### Markdown